Information for Residents and Property Owners

 |Recommendations from the Alaska Department of Health and Social Services|

 |Disclosure of Contamination in Property Sales and Rentals||Additional Resources|

 This Notice to the public provides information about areas of contaminated groundwater in and near North Pole, Alaska.
-Releases of sulfolane at the former North Pole Refinery (NPR) contaminated the groundwater throughout much of the City of North Pole and beyond the city boundaries.
-The sulfolane contamination affects many residents, homeowners and landowners and is expected to remain in the groundwater for many years.
+Releases of sulfolane at the former North Pole Refinery contaminated the groundwater throughout much of the City of North Pole and beyond the city boundaries.
+The sulfolane contamination affects many residents, homeowners, and landowners and is expected to remain in the groundwater for many years.
 The area of groundwater carrying sulfolane is approximately 2 miles wide, 3.5 miles long and over 300 feet deep, making it one of the largest areas of contaminated groundwater in the state.
-(See maps page.)
+(See "2017 North Pole Water Distribution System" map on the Maps page.)

 Specific purposes of this Groundwater Notice are to:

 - Notify land owners, tenants, businesses, residents, real estate agents, and prospective property buyers of the contaminated groundwater;

 - Protect the community from exposure to contamination, and

 - Provide information to help the community understand the contamination and its implications.